highlyavailable/go-template/README.md

    ```

 ## File Structure
-File structure of the template application:
+Tree structure of the template:

 ```
 > tree